dougsillars/dougsillars/README.md

 ## Tutorials

 Many docs also come with tutorials. "how do I do X with Y?"
 Here - let's walk through the steps.
 There are a bunch of tutorials mixed into my repositories here.
+Many of my tutorials/sample apps arise from questions from users or customers who are struggling with a feature.
+We'll create a solution for them, but then share the solution so *everyone* can benefit from it.

 # Developer[0]:
 Often your DevRel team is the first developer outside of the devteam to try out a product.
 As a primary and regular user of the tool, I often have feedback on improvements.
-I also often find bugs.
+I also often find bugs, create issues and even fix them :D.

+# Support:
+While many think of developer relations as 'top of funnel' (meaning attracting people to the technology or tool), I spend a lot of time supporting questios from existing customers.
+Fielding these questions with empathy and understanding is improtant - generally the developer has tried a way around the issue already.
+Work with them, fix the issue - and then create bugs, update the docs, create a new tutorial.
+(As you can see, many of these processes are circular.)

+# Community:

+A community is more than "we've got a Slack (discord/forum/etc.)."
+The people in your Slack are important, and shouldn't be ignored!
+But it is important to not put up a fence and call it community.

+A community is all of your users, but also everyone else in your field who is searching for a solution.
+By talking with different organizations, other Slack channels, you can raise awareness of your community and how it works - and the Venn diagram two groups will begin to have a larger intersection.

 <!--
 **dougsillars/dougsillars** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.